 - For crawl spaces, treat the soil with Termidor SC through the dug holes or trenches.
 For this, you’ll also need to dig 6 inches (deep) by 6 inches (wide) trenches around wall footing, foundations, trench, piers.
 Pour and mix up the insecticides with the soil.

-- To treat the basements for termites, just drill some equally spaced holes on the floor and inject the termiticide insecticide to the underlying soil.
+- To treat the basements for termites, drill some equally spaced holes on the floor and inject the termiticide insecticide into the underlying soil.

 3. Vertical Barrier

 You can establish a vertical termite barrier by applying insecticide in the hole (6 inches deep) via rodding, trenching, and trenching along with the foundation elements like pillars, pilasters, and chimney bases.